indiana-university/rivet-source/src/components/pagination/README.md

 ## When to use something else

 With smaller amounts of data consider displaying the whole data set in one page that users can scroll through instead of breaking it into pages.

+## Accessibility requirements

+The pagination component is wrapped in a `nav` element so that it is announced to assistive technologies.
+Use an `aria-label` attribute to describe the purpose of your pagination.
+This will help assistive technologies distinguish between navigation sections on pages that use more than one `nav` element.

+### Accessible dynamic pagination

+This article on [a11ymatters.com](http://a11ymatters.com) has some really good tips on implementing dynamic `aria-label`(s) on pagination items based on how many pages are returned.